Who23/principal-type-algorithm/readme.md

 todo:
 - parse lambda calculus types nicely for input
 - rename type variables at the end to start from 1 & use letters
-- remove parens in show instances for lambda calc & types
+- remove parens in show instances for types

 ```
 $ cabal repl